MartinYeung5/20240623_aptos_ZKC/README.md

 20240722
 1. function optimization - check contract list.
 User can input the address of contract creator and check the contract list. if you are one of expected signer from teh contract, you will see the contract in contract list.
 2. create new page - ContractListByOther.tsx
+3. function optimization - check contract list.
+When user signed the contract, the checkbox will be disable on the contract list.

 ## Screen Cap
 * main page